 The

-Conquest of Poverty by Henry Hazlitt (online, free of charge)
+Conquest of Poverty by Henry Hazlitt

 In the year 1850, not long before his untimely death from tuberculosis, Bastiat wrote and published perhaps the most eloquent essay on the proper role of government ever written.
 It is entitled "The Law" and is filled with Bastiat's usual clarity of expression and profound insights.
 Click on the following link and read the full text of the American translation of this classic exposition: The Law (HTML version) by Frederic Bastiat